CompTIA A+ Earning CPEs [Updated 2022]

 - $25/year continuing education fee (or $75 total over three years)

 You can earn CEUs through related work experience, education or qualifying industry activities.
 We’ll explore each option in depth below, so you can choose which ones work best for you.

 CompTIA understands you’re a busy professional working to gain valuable, hands-on experience in the field.
 As a result, certain work activities will count towards your overall CEU requirement.
-To qualify, at least half your tasks should overlap with core objectives covered in the CompTIA A+ exam.
-For reference, these objectives include: mobile devices, visualization and cloud computing, networking, hardware and network troubleshooting.
+To qualify, at least half of your tasks should overlap with core objectives covered in the CompTIA A+ exam.
+These objectives include mobile devices, visualization and cloud computing, networking, hardware, and network troubleshooting for reference.

-You can earn up to three CEUs per year for qualifying work activities, coming to a maximum total of nine CEUs for the three-year period.
+You can earn up to three CEUs per year for qualifying work activities, coming to a maximum total of nine CEUs for the three years.
 This will cover just under half of the required 20 CEUs you need to renew your A+ certification.
-For the remaining hours, you can look into the training and education options below.
+You can look into the training and education options below for the remaining hours.

 CEUs earned: Up to three per year; nine total over a three-year cycle.

 In addition to your work experience, you can also earn CEUs through training and education.
-These opportunities cover both traditional education, like university classes for a graduate degree program, and industry-related professional development opportunities.
+These opportunities cover traditional education, like university classes for a graduate degree program and industry-related professional development opportunities.

 Here’s a list of training activities that CompTIA will consider:

 - Non-CompTIA industry training courses

 - College courses